suiware/suiware.io/src/data/blog/2025-05-27-suiware-mcp-claude-code.md

 # modDatetime: 2025-01-28T00:00:00Z
 title: "Using Suiware MCP from Claude Code"
 slug: suiware-mcp-claude-code
-description: Learn how to plug in Suiware MCP server to Claude Code and have fun.
+description: Learn how to supply Suiware MCP tools to Claude Code and have fun.
 featured: true
 draft: false
 tags: